imsiddhant07/Document-Processing/README.md

 The repository contains a set of scripts for processing PDF files in a directory.
 The directories are:
 1. `grobid-client/`: the client library for processing PDF files.
 2. `src/`: the scripts for processing xml files.
+3. `src/experiments`: few initial experiments conducted to develop the solution -> an undocumented shabby python notebook
-3.  `data/`: the data directory for the examples.
+4.  `data/`: the data directory for the examples.

 ## License